 William Robert Milligan is a Ph.D. candidate in the Sella lab, where he studies human evolution and population genetics.
 Outside of research, he teaches for Columbia’s Science Honor Program and CitizenSchools – an afterschool program for underserved middle schools.
 Additionally, he is an executive member of the Biological Sciences Career Initiative (BSCI), which organizes career panels and other resources for biology students seeking non-academic careers.

 SPEAK UP: Addressing Race and Racism in the Classroom

-Event Details: Two 90-minute workshops will be held on March 30th and April 2nd, led by experts in the field of International and Public Affairs.
-The events are free, but limited to SIPA students.
+Event Details: Two 90-minute workshops were held on March 30th and April 2nd and were led by experts in the field of International and Public Affairs.
+The events were free.

 Zachey Kliger is pursuing an MPA in Urban and Social Policy with a focus on technology, media and communications.
 Prior to SIPA, Zach worked as a market research analyst at a reputation insights company and as a digital marketing consultant.
 In 2019, he joined Elizabeth Warren’s Campaign for President, an experience that affirmed a desire to work in public policy.
 He is focused on contributing to policies that reduce wealth inequality and promote social mobility.

 Chris Tingley is a Graduate Research Assistant at Columbia’s National Center for Disaster Preparedness.
 Prior to SIPA, Chris worked at the U.S. Department of Agriculture’s Food and Nutrition Service.
 He also served as a Peace Corps Volunteer in South Africa (HIV/AIDS Outreach ’14-’16).
 Chris serves on the Board of Directors of TurnOut, a non-profit focused on LGBTQ+ volunteerism.
 After SIPA, Chris hopes to advance disaster response policy that centers marginalized communities to address disproportionate impacts of climate change.